History of Tamil Nadu: British rule (1858–1947)

 In 1858 the British Crown assumed direct rule in India.
 During the early years, the government was autocratic in many ways.
 The opinion of Indians in their own affairs was not considered by Britain as important.
 However, in due course, the British Raj began to allow Indians participation in local government.
 Viceroy Ripon passed a resolution in 1882, which gave a greater and more real share in local government to the people.
 Further legislation such as the 1892 Indian councils Act and the 1909 "Minto–Morley Reforms" eventually led to the establishment of the Madras Legislative Council.
 The non-cooperation movement started under Mahatma Gandhi's leadership led the British government to pass the Government of India Act (also known as Montagu–Chelmsford Reforms) of 1919.
-First elections were held for the local assemblies in 1921.
+The first elections were held for the local assemblies in 1921.

 Failure of the summer monsoons and administrative shortcomings of the Ryotwari system resulted in a severe famine in the Madras Presidency during 1876–1877.
 The government and several charitable institutions organised relief work in the city and the suburbs.
 Funds were also raised from Europeans in India and overseas for the famine relief.
 Humanitarians such as William Digby wrote angrily about the woeful failure of the British administration to act promptly and adequately in response to the wholesale suffering caused by the famine.
 When the famine finally ended with the return of the monsoon in 1878, between three and five million people had perished.
 In response to the devastating effects of the famine, the government organised a Famine Commission in 1880 to define the principles of disaster relief.
 The government also instituted a famine insurance grant, setting aside 1.5 million Rupees.
-Other civic works such as canal building and improvements in roads and railway were also undertaken to minimise effects of any future famines.
+Other civic works such as canal building and improvements in roads and railway were also undertaken to minimise the effects of any future famines.